slackermorris/typescript-design-patterns/src/structural/composite/README-composite-with-iterator.test.md

 }
 ```

-### Accessing Children: Transparency vs Safety
+### Default Iterator: The NullIterator

-Similar to the design decision we made in the Composite pattern, here we have chosen to prioritise maximising the component interface, the common root interface used by the Composite pattern classes, and maximise transparency so clients of the classes do not need to worry or accommodate there being a difference and we provide a default implementation of the `getIterator` method.
-Again, this default implementation will be used by the primitive Product class, and the container Box class will override it and provide it own implementation.
+To maximise the Component interface, we provide a default `getIterator` implementation.
+The Product class inherits a `NullIterator`—an iterator that's always done.
+The Box class overrides this to return a real `ListIterator`.
+Because the iterator deals with accessing children, defining this method on the Component interface is consistent with the design decision we made when constructing the Composite pattern: prioritise maximising the component interface and client transparency for safe operations.
+There is some tension here that needs to be resolved, see the TODO list.

 ```typescript
 abstract class Component {